F1shop/Dotfiles/readme.md

 This is a minimal rice.
-If you want to use it, you can download the files and put every folders in your .config directory.
-Don't forget to download packages that are needed.

-To use this rice : (paste this in terminal) cd
+If you want to use it for productivity or a base for your rice : cd
 & git clone https://github.com/F1shop/dotfiles
 & cd dotfiles